Human Trafficking Clinical Presentation and Treatment in the ED;

 “Obtunded teenage ♀, GCS of 5, presents to LA E.D., w/her older bro.
 She is bleeding from her vaginal canal; old/new burns, scars, cuts visible on wrists, ankles, neck.
-Pt. unresponsive, but bro reports she is schizo. & suspects a ‘dangerous abortion attempt.’”
+Pt. unresponsive, but brother reports she is schizophrenic and suspects a ‘dangerous abortion attempt.’”

 Short Transition/Pause to PowerPoint Presentation (~ “So.
-I imagine that was a lot for some of you, especially since I didn’t give you any warning.
+I imagine that was a lot for some of you.
 So.
-Let’s talk about our role, in the care of trafficking victims, as providers in the E.R.”)
+Let’s talk about our role, in the care of trafficked persons, as practitioners in the E.D.”)

 PowerPoint Presentation (guiding notes included in powerpoint)